Earlswood: Earlswood

 An area of predominantly Victorian housing, much of it terraced and semi-detached, immediately south of Redhill town centre bordered to the north by Hooley lane, to the west by the A23 Brighton Road, to the south by the Royal Earlswood Park housing development and to the east by fields.
 Redhill Brook runs north-south through the middle of Earlswood but is not visible in most of it.
 Two train lines run through Earlswood.
 The Redhill and Quarry Lines, both part of the Brighton Line, merge just north of Earlswood and run through Earlswood Station although there is no Quarry Line Platform.
 The Redhill to Tonbridge line passes through north Earlswood in between Redhill and Nutfield stations.

-There are a nursery, primary and junior school over two sites in north Earlswood combined under the umbrella of the Earlswood Schools Federation.
-The schools are very popular and, along with the plentiful green space and good transport links, have attracted many young families to the area.
+There are a nursery, primary and junior school in north Earlswood operated by the Earlswood Schools Federation.
+The schools have, along with the plentiful green space and good transport links, attracted young families to the area.

 There are a few places of religious worship in Earlswood.
 There is St John's church on St Johns Road, opposite Earlswood, and there is also a Mosque on Earlswood Road, the Redhill Jamia Mosque Al-Mustafa.
 This is one of 3 mosques in the Redhill area, along with Masjid Al Yaqeen on Warwick Road, Redhill, and Masjid ul Emaan on Frenches Road near Watercolour and Merstham.